herkkules/herkkules/README.md

 I step in as a seasoned product leader to provide stability and direction by filling a leadership gap, managing the onboarding of a permanent executive, or scaling your product organisation to meet increasing demands.
 I add value through hands-on experience to ensure continuity and momentum.

 > - **Leadership Gaps** are a common element of business evolution.
 Temporary... requiring empathy and sustainable routines.
-I design and implement **Workflows** that enable your organisation to meet future **Growth** with agility and resilience, ensuring both immediate and continued success.
+I design and implement **Workflows** that enable your organisation to meet future growth with agility and resilience, ensuring both immediate and continued success.

 > - **Common goals** need to be nudged into action and a shared mental model needs to be crafted.
 Sustainable routines need to be established.